nlplab/brat/README.md

         #</IfModule>
     </Directory>

-And make sure that you have the userdir module enabled.
+If you are not installing into your home directory adjust the above lines accordingly.
+If you installed into your home directory make sure that you have the `userdir` module enabled.

     sudo a2enmod userdir

-For FastCGI you also want to install its module and then add it and the rewrite module that we use to redirect the CGI requests to FastCGI:
+For FastCGI you also want to install its module and then add it and the `rewrite` module that we use to redirect the CGI requests to FastCGI:

     sudo apt-get install libapache2-mod-fastcgi
     sudo a2enmod fastcgi
     sudo a2enmod rewrite

-The final FastCGI step is detailed in `.htacces` in the brat installation directory, which involves uncommeting and configuring the rewrite module.
+The final FastCGI step is detailed in `.htaccess` in the brat installation directory, which involves uncommenting and configuring the `rewrite` module.

-Finally tell Apache 2.x to load your new config.
+Finally tell Apache 2.x to load your new configuration.

     sudo /etc/init.d/apache2 reload